Trip Dates: July 15, 2025 & May 28, 2026

 Upon topping out, climbers have two descent options: rappelling back down or walking off the top.
 Each option has pros and cons; both are reasonable but neither is ideal.
 On my first visit, Yoko and I elected to rappel down, while Blaine and Mike elected to walk off.
 Surprisingly, we all arrived back at the crag base at the same time.
 Here is what I’ve discovered on my three visits to Spouse Wall.

-The Rappel Option: My first descent got off to a bad start because I mistakenly thought that Yoko and I could combine Pitches 5 and 4 into a single long rappel.
+The Rappel Option: My first descent of Fusarium got off to a bad start because I mistakenly thought that Yoko and I could combine Pitches 5 and 4 into a single long rappel.
 Our 70-meter rope did not reach the Pitch 3 anchor on Fusarium, so we had to do a short down-climb to reach the Pitch 3 anchor on Aspergillus.
 From there, we made a long rappel down to the grassy slope, then walked over to the Pitch 2 anchor on Fusarium.
 Two more rappels got us down to the base ledge.
 Following a subsequent ascent of Aspergillus, my group made a series of five single-rope rappels with a 70-meter rope.
 My take-aways from these experiences are as follows:

 - Don’t try to combine pitches; just do five pitch-by-pitch rappels.